 However, the landlord might not ask an applicant or tenant to offer paperwork that shows the disability or disability-associated necessity for an assistance pet if the disability or disability-associated requirement is readily apparent or already well-known to the provider.

-Also, the housing provider might not ask a tenant or applicant to offer accessibility to medical providers or medical records or offer extensive or detailed documentation of or information on someone’s mental or physical impairments.
+Also, the housing provider might not ask a tenant or applicant to offer access to medical providers or medical records or offer extensive or detailed documentation of or information on someone’s mental or physical impairments.

 As HUD makes it crystal clear that private landlords have a legal responsibility under the FHA to accept any eligible companion pet into a rental property, the DOJ narrowed its service animal definition permitted into educational and government facilities underneath the Americans with Disabilities Act, to ‘any canine which individually is trained to perform work or do activities for the benefit of someone who has a disability, which includes a sensory, physical, intellectual, psychiatric, or additional mental disability.
 ESAs are expressly precluded.